South Carolina Hit By Two Minor Earthquakes In One Day

 South Carolina’s lowcountry was hit by two 2.2-magnitude earthquakes on Friday, causing no damage.

-According to Greenville News, the epicenters of both earthquakes were detected around Summerville, which is located about three hours from Greenville and about 30 minutes from Charleston.
+According to the Greenville News, the epicenters of both earthquakes were detected around Summerville, which is located about three hours from Greenville and about 30 minutes from Charleston.

 Per the details provided by the U.S. Geological Survey (USGS) report, the first earthquake struck around 8:06 a.m. on Friday with a depth of 5.9 kilometers.
 The epicenter of the first quake was about 2.6 miles southwest of Summerville.